 Fix 3: Check Your Network Connection.

-It is also possible that your PC has an unstable network connection causing some Steam Store buttons to not work.
-To access Steam’s features, including the Steam Store, you’ll need a good internet connection.
+It is also possible that your PC has an unstable network connection, causing some Steam Store buttons not to work.
+You’ll need a good internet connection to access Steam’s features, including the Steam Store.

 To determine whether your network is the culprit, run a test on your browser using Fast.com to measure the speed of your uploads and downloads.

 Your internet connection may need to be reestablished if the test indicates your router or modem is the problem.
-You may want to unplug your router and let it rest for a few moments before plugging it back in.
-After you have completed this step, run another test to ensure that your network is operating properly.
+You may want to unplug your router and let it rest briefly before plugging it back in.
+After completing this step, run another test to ensure your network is operating properly.
 Your ISP can fix your service if you continue to face network issues.

 Fix 4: The Problem May Be with the Product

-It is possible there is an error in Steam Store for the item you’re buying.
-It is possible to fix the Steam Deck Store not loading or greyed out by canceling that particular purchase and then buying it again later on.
-In order to cancel purchases, follow these steps:
+The Steam Store may have an error for the item you’re buying.
+It is possible to fix the Steam Deck Store not loading or greyed out by canceling that particular purchase and then buying it again later.
+To cancel purchases, follow these steps:

-- Go back to the Steam Storefront.
-See if the Steam Deck Store is not loading or greyed-out issue is now resolved or not.
+8. Go back to the Steam Storefront.
+See if the Steam Deck Store is not loading or if the greyed-out issue is resolved.

 Fix 5: Your VPN Might Be the Problem

-There are different prices for games on the Steam Store, depending on the region, and your account will only be available in the region you live in.
-Steam Deck Store is not loading, or greyed-out errors may occur if your Steam location and VPN location are different.
+Depending on the region, there are different prices for games on the Steam Store, and your account will only be available in the region you live in.
+Steam Deck Store is not loading, or greyed-out errors may occur if your Steam and VPN locations differ.
 To fix this, follow these steps:

-- Shut down Steam.
+1. Shut down Steam.
 It should be completely closed, not just minimized.
-To show hidden icons, click on the “Show hidden icons” arrow on the taskbar.
+Click the “Show hidden icons” arrow on the taskbar to show hidden icons.
 You can exit Steam by right-clicking on the icon and selecting the exit option.

 Fix 6: Error in Steam App